 Having an ILIT directly pay a creditor of the grantor’s estate, including the government as an estate tax creditor, will result in taxation of the ILIT assets at death.
 This presents a problem as many policies are purchased with the intent of providing liquidity to satisfy death taxes without having to sell a family business or real estate.

-Solution.
 Make sure that the ILIT does not pay to the grantor’s creditors, including tax liabilities.